JPhish/Elk-Stack-Project-/README.md

 - Update the hosts file to include webservers and elk

 [webservers]

 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
 10.0.0.6 ansible_python_interpreter=/usr/bin/python3

 [elk]

 10.2.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to check that the installation worked as expected.

 - _Which file is the playbook?
 Where do you copy it?_
 . install-elk.yml
 . /etc/ansible
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 - hosts
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 .
 One can specify the "elk" group to install on the ELK server and the "webservers" group to install Filebeat.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?